iBridges-for-iRODS/iBridges/docs/source/data_transfers.rst

 Data Transfers
 ==============

+.. currentmodule:: ibridges.path

 In the following examples we assume that local directories and remote collections have already been created.
 Otherwise the operations will fail with an error message.
 To create local directories, use :code:`pathlib.Path.mkdir(parents=True, exist_ok=True)`.
-For remote collections, :code:`IrodsPath.create_collection` can be used.
+For remote collections, :meth:`IrodsPath.create_collection` can be used.

+.. currentmodule:: ibridges.data_operations

 .. note::
     By default, no data will be overwritten.
 If you want to overwrite data, you